-The Department of Natural and Built Environment (NBE) and Barratt Developments Plc. are offering four scholarships for undergraduate students joining the department in September 2019 on an eligible course.
+The Department of Natural and Built Environment (NBE) together with Barratt Developments Plc. and Europa Capital are offering four scholarships for undergraduate students joining the department in September 2019 on an eligible course.

 The scholarships have been made possible through the generous support of donors and aim to support students from disadvantaged or under-represented backgrounds.

 Successful applicants will receive a non-repayable grant of £3,000 per year for three years, to help with living costs.

 We offer the Student Success Scholarship to priority group students, including those from low income backgrounds on undergraduate courses starting after 2017/18.
 To qualify you must be recognised as having home fee status by Student Finance England/Wales/NI and be a full or part time student liable for the tuition fee of £9,250 (pro rata for part time students).
 Payments range from £200 to £2,000 depending on your circumstances.